waiyanthecoder/Loan-project/README.md

 # Final Project: Simple Loan and Credit Simulation Application

 ## Project Description
-This application simulates a loan and credit system with fixed or variable interest schemes.
-The primary data includes a list of borrowers, loan amounts, loan terms, and payment status.
-The intended users are individuals who want to simulate loan systems virtually.
+This project is a command-line based loan and credit simulation system developed in Go (Golang).
+It allows users to manage borrower information, simulate loans with fixed or variable interest, and generate useful reports.
+This tool is designed for users who want to understand how loan systems work in a virtual environment.

-Specifications:
+## Project Specifications
-a.
-Users can add, modify, and delete borrower data and loan amounts.
+- Add, edit, and delete borrower data
-b.
-The system calculates interest and monthly installments based on the loan amount and chosen term.
+- Calculate interest and monthly installments based on loan amount and term
-c.
-Users can search for borrower data by name using Sequential and Binary Search.
+- Search borrower data by name using Sequential and Binary Search
-d.
-Users can sort borrowers by loan amount or loan term using Selection and Insertion Sort.
+- Sort borrower list by loan amount or term using Selection and Insertion Sort
-e.
-The system displays reports on total loans issued and payment status.
+- Display reports on total loans and payment status

 ## Features
-- Add, edit, and delete borrower data
+- User-friendly menu system via CLI
-- Calculate interest and monthly installments
+- Accurate interest and installment computation
-- Sequential and binary search
+- Efficient data search and sorting functions
-- Selection and insertion sort
+- Summary reporting of borrower and loan data
-- Generate summary reports

 ## Technologies Used
-- Language: Go (Golang)
+- Programming Language: Go (Golang)
+- Interface: Command Line (Terminal)